Thursday, 29 June 2023

 Mathematical Biscuit I

-Can you find two irrational numbers a,b such that a^b is rational?
+Can you find two irrational numbers $a,b$ such that $a^b$ is rational?
 Surprisingly, yes and the argument is very easy.
 If $\sqrt{2}^{\sq...